 In 2017, 10% of Allen County adults had been diagnosed with cancer at some time in their life.
-The Centers for Disease Control and Prevention (CDC) indicates that from 2013-2015, a total of 789 Allen County residents died from cancer, the leading cause of death in the county.
+The CDC indicates that from 2013-2015, a total of 789 Allen County residents died from cancer, the leading cause of death in the county.
 The American Cancer Society advises that not using tobacco products, maintaining a healthy weight, adopting a physically active lifestyle, eating more fruits and vegetables, limiting alcoholic beverages and early detection may reduce overall cancer deaths.